Mihalis Filopoulos: March 29. 2007

 Olympiakos hooligans were initially gathered at Peristeri and Panathinaikos hooligans at Halandri.
 From there, each formed motorcycle convoys to Paiania.
 The tensions were so high that a player of the local team Marko was stabbed by Olympiacos fans because he was seen in a car wearing his team colours, green, just because they were also Panathinaikos colours.

 Filopoulos was allegedly targeted for a previous incident involving hooligans from the two teams.
-He was stabbed by two different people and another four hit him with clubs on the head.
+During the riot he was stabbed by two different people and another four hit him with clubs on the head.
 The scene was filmed with a mobile phone camera, distributed to fans circles and even published on YouTube.
 Several media took hold of the video and kept showing it for days, even in prime-time.

 Investigation

 A police raid took place immediately afterwards in many of the clubs of both teams and large quantities of weapons and drugs were seized, including petrol bombs, knives, baseball bats, slingshots, metal chains and flare guns.
 Police managed to gather evidence for the participation of 28 people from both teams in the rendez-vous.

 Ιn May, nine people were charged with accessory to homicide: Michalis Kountouris (a member of Olympiakos' board of directors, member of Gate7, later became president of Olympiacos CFP), Michalis Bekakos (security in Karaiskakis Stadium), Ioannis Andronikos (nicknamed "Charos"/"Death"), Tasos Poulos (nicknamed "Godzilla"), Vasilis Roubetis, Christos Sakatis, Vasilis Psykakos, Apostolos Korakis, Nikolas Vagiopoulos.
 18 other people were charged for other reasons.